biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 ### Section 1

-How do schools fail students?
-Our educational institutions are designed to benefit the system, not the student.
+First, our educational institutions are designed to benefit the system, not the student.
 They are influenced by what sociologist George Ritzer calls "McDonaldization".

 So how do virtual spaces — like video games and online communities — serve them?
 In ["Video Games are the Future of Education"](https://nabeelqu.co/education), Nabeel Qureshi gives multiple conclusions.

 One, they give students the environment and tools to make discoveries themselves.
 This is because they provide space, time, and autonomy, which enables students to *choose* what they learn and how they learn it.
 Schools cannot provide this level of freedom.
 That's why kids remember what they encounter through engaging in these spaces, and forget what is taught to them in classes.
-They need to feel like it's *play*.
+They need to feel like it's just *play*.

 Two, these spaces provide deep understanding of subjects.
-This is because they give additional context by simulating reality and providing fast feedback loops, thanks to innovative features like immersive  environments and real-time communication.
+This is because they simulate reality and provide fast feedback loops, thanks to innovative features like immersive  environments and real-time communication.
 Outputs are tangible to students, and directly related to the skills they learn (e.g. Git repositories to code, published pieces to art); this applies to the response their works get as well (e.g. comments, metrics).
 Compare this to the typical school experience, which is quite shallow; when you're focused on memorizing information just to pass exams, you don't have the capacity to dive deep into a topic.

-However, these spaces are still capable of exploiting or underserving the youth, just like in traditional education.
+In short, virtual spaces are optimal learning environments because they provide additional context and creative freedom.
+This empowers students.
+However, these spaces are still capable of exploiting or undersering the youth, just like in traditional education.

 One, real life inequality is elevated due to the digital divide.
 Those who can't rely on their own devices or connectivity won't be able to benefit from these spaces as much as people who can.
 Even worse, these spaces can also bar people financially.
 [In many MMO games, the premium experience (i.e. exclusive items, more user privileges) is reserved for those who can afford a membership](https://nancyzuo.substack.com/p/capitalism-in-virtual-worlds?r=8kghs&utm_campaign=post&utm_medium=web&utm_source=).
 Free members can't get these unless they work for it (a.k.a. putting in more time for less pay).